-Our goal is to help you get the kitchen you want, at a price you can afford, with as few compromises as possible.
+Our goal is to help you get the kitchen you want, at a price you can afford, with as few compromises as possible

-DHR’s Kitchen Philosophy
+Our Kitchen Remodeling Philosophy

 The general rule of thumb of kitchen budgeting over the last 40 years has been to try to stay below 10% of the value of the home.
 However, due to the long term shift in labor costs due to the shortage of skilled labor in our area and nationwide, we have had to increase our compensation to keep our skilled laborers.
 Consequently, we are revising this percentage to 12% of the value of the home.
 Even this is not always possible, it’s just a target.

 We do not supply appliances, and our customers often supply materials and/or do other things themselves to save money, such as painting.
-These additional expenses are over and above our portion of the remodeling work, so make sure you factor them in to your 12% budget.
-As a good check on your expenditures while still maintaining your flexibility, the 12% rule should be your benchmark as to whether or not you are spending too much or too little.
+These additional expenses are over and above our portion of the remodeling work, so make sure you factor them into your 12% budget.
+As a good check on your expenditures, while still maintaining your flexibility, the 12% rule should be your benchmark as to whether or not you are spending too much or too little.